Your baby's development in the 20th week of pregnancy

 Baby movements become more distinct:

-Perhaps in recent weeks you have already felt a gentle flutter in the lower abdomen and wondered whether that was already a baby movement.
-With week 20 thethe fetus's gentle kicks become increasingly pronouncedand soon you will also see the movement from the outside on the belly.
-If you yourself still do not feel movements, this is not yet a reason to worry.
-Depending on the position of the uterus, it may take another one to two weeks.
+Maybe in the past weeks you have already felt a gentle flutter in the lower belly and wondered whether that is already a baby movement.
+With week 20, the light kicks of the fetus become increasingly clearer and soon you will also see the movement from the outside on the belly.
+If you yourself do not yet feel movements, this is not a reason to worry.
+Depending on the position of the uterus, it may still take another one to two weeks.

 Skin changes:

-Half of your pregnancy is over and many parents are already devoting themselves to intensive preparation for their offspring: from baby essentials to finding a name or taking the last vacation to recharge – here you will find out what you can tackle in week 20.
+Half of your pregnancy is over and many parents are already devoting themselves to intensive preparation for their offspring: from the baby basics to choosing a name or the last holiday to recharge – here you can find out what you can tackle in week 20.

 How do we agree on a name for our baby?

-For unmarried couples, a decision must be made as to which last name the child should carry.
+For unmarried couples, a decision must be made about which surname the child should have.
 The civil registry decision cannot be reversed later.

-More important than the most unique name possible is the fact that your child can live well with that name later.
+More important than having a unique name is the fact that your child can live well with this name later.

-Whether an unusual desired name is accepted by the registrar depends on the individual case and is sometimes simply a matter of luck.
+Whether an unusual desired name will be accepted by the registrar depends on the individual case and is sometimes simply a matter of luck.

 Sometimes middle names are a good compromise.
-If in doubt, your child can later decide for themselves which name they prefer.
+In case of doubt, your child can later decide for themselves which name they prefer.

-If you and your partner cannot agree on a name at all, just let the name selection rest for a while.
+If you and your partner cannot agree on a name at all, just let the name choice rest for a while.

 Flying during pregnancy

-Some expectant parents use the 20th week of pregnancy for a last vacation before birth.
-The period proves to be extremely convenient, as you can usually still move very well and flying up to the28th week of pregnancygenerallyusually causes no problems.The metal detectors and full-body scanners at security checks do not pose problems for your child.
-To make the flight as comfortable as possible and to prevent physical complaints such as thrombosis, it is recommended that youwear support stockings or compression stockingswear.
-Also anaisle seatis ideal for pregnant women, as you can more easily go to the toilet, stretch your legs, and walk up and down.
+Some expectant parents use the 20th week of pregnancy for a last holiday before the birth.
+The period proves to be very favorable because you can usually still move very well and flying up to the 28th week of pregnancy generally poses no problems.The metal detectors and full-body scanners at security checks do not pose a problem for your child.
+To make the flight as comfortable as possible and to prevent physical discomforts such as thrombosis, it is advisable if you support stockings or compression stockings wear.
+Also an aisle seat is ideal for pregnant women, as you can more easily make your way to the toilet, stretch your legs and walk up and down.

 More articles about expectant mothers